Well-Being on Two Wheels

 “Cities need cars like dogs need fleas.”

-There is no better song to convey the feelings of an invigorating bike ride on a beautiful day than Pharrell Williams's Happy:
+Indeed, there is no better song to convey the feelings of an invigorating bike ride on a beautiful day than Pharrell Williams's Happy:

 It might seem crazy what I'm 'bout to say